-We’ve been working to integrate component intelligence from Nexus Lifecycle directly into source control management (SCM) systems so that developers can choose the best open source components and build secure applications from the start.
+We've been working to integrate component intelligence from Sonatype Lifecycle directly into source control management (SCM) systems so that developers can choose the best open source components and build secure applications from the start.

 Along with constantly talking to our customers about their needs, we also follow the DevSecOps market carefully, including keeping track of software trends like SCM.
-Feedback from almost 20,000 developers in the The State of Developer Ecosystem 2020 report, put out annually by JetBrains, shows that the most used SCM platforms are GitHub, GitLab and Atlassian Bitbucket.
+Feedback from almost 20,000 developers in the The State of Developer Ecosystem 2020 report, put out annually by JetBrains, shows that the most used SCM platforms are GitHub, GitLab, and Atlassian Bitbucket.
 Of the 85% of developers who said they use a source code collaboration tool, the "big three" were tops on the list - with Microsoft Azure DevOps a distant fourth."

-The Nexus Platform already adds precise component intelligence and automation into daily developer workflows in GitHub, via Automated pull requests and detailed PR feedback, as well as Atlassian Bitbucket Server and Cloud, through similar Automated pull requests and detailed Code Insights.
+The Sonatype Platform already adds precise component intelligence and automation into daily developer workflows in GitHub, via Automated pull requests and detailed PR feedback, as well as Atlassian Bitbucket Server and Cloud, through similar Automated pull requests and detailed Code Insights.

 GitLab users can get actionable, real-time insights in their daily workflows.
 This gives them insight into the best open source components to choose, while understanding if they're introducing risk into applications based on their organization's open source policies.